 Paul McCartney, the last remaining bachelor Beatle, got married.

 His bride, the former Linda Eastman, won McCartney's heart while she was working as a celebrity photographer.
 Sent from her New York home to London on assignment to take pictures of "Swinging Sixties" musicians, she ran into McCartney several times during her assignment.
 They met again in New York a few months later, and McCartney was smitten.
 He asked her to come to London, they soon married, and fans everywhere had to give up their dreams of marrying a Beatle.

-Newlyweds Paul McCartney, 26, and the American photographer formerly Linda Eastman, centre, are mobbed by a crowd of screaming fans as they are escorted by police, as the couple leave the Marylebone Town Hall Registry Office in London, after their wedding in this file photo dated March 12, 1969.
-(AP Photo, file)
+Newlyweds Paul McCartney and the former Linda Eastman are mobbed by a crowd of screaming fans as they are escorted by police as they leave the Marylebone Town Hall Registry Office in London after their wedding.
+(AP Photo)